DAREUK/tre-federation/architecture/1_Executive_Summary/1_ExecSummary.md

     o Data Extract metadata: information about subsets or extracts of Datasets as used in Projects.

-(^2) Throughout, we use “TRE Governance” as a shorthand for the team of people charged with running a TRE, including technical administrators, data analysts, statistical disclosure control experts and other information governance professionals.
+**NB** Throughout, we use “TRE Governance” as a shorthand for the team of people charged with running a TRE, including technical administrators, data analysts, statistical disclosure control experts and other information governance professionals.

 Where possible we illustrate these concepts with examples drawn from existing sources, notably the metadata records required of services seeking to acquire accreditation as data processors under the